-Inuit also faced the reality that the policemen (and they were, without exception, male officers who were posted in Qikiqtani Region before 1975) themselves were transient; very few officers chose to stay in the Arctic for more than one or two postings.
-When combined with the fact that RCMP exercised considerable discretion in their work.
-Inuit found police to be unpredictable.
-One missionary complained that they were "involuntarily erratic, inconsistent and even blundering."3 An action by an Inuk that might be ignored by one officer could be deemed by another officer as an offence warranting charges or time spent in a lock up.
-Furthermore, Inuit were expected to help care for the RCMP.
+Inuit also faced the reality that the policemen (and they were, without exception, male officers who were posted in Qikiqtaaluk before 1975) themselves were transient.
+Very few officers stayed in the Arctic for more than one or two postings.
+When combined with the fact that RCMP exercised considerable discretion in their work, Inuit found police to be unpredictable-one missionary complained that they were "involuntarily erratic, inconsistent, and even blundering."
+An action that might be ignored by one officer could be deemed by another officer as an offence warranting time in detachments.
+Further, Inuit were expected to help care for the RCMP in spite of the challenges that families were already facing.
 Elijah Panipakoocho of Pond Inlet told the Qikiqtani Truth Commission (QTC):

-Without the help of the Inuit, [RCMP] would not have survived, they would have been dead. ...
-They tell stories of being heroic but they had to be housed, clothed, fed.
-It was looking after a five or a six year old.
-They ... would start suffering immediately when they were alone.
-Those Inuit really had a really hard time, they had to look after themselves and the RCMP.4
+Without the help of the Inuit, [RCMP] would not have survived, they would have been dead...They tell stories of being heroic but they had to be housed, clothed, fed.
+It was [like] looking after a five- or a six-year-old.
+They...would start suffering immediately when they were alone.
+Those Inuit really had a hard time, they had to look after themselves and the RCMP.

-RCMP were also responsible for doing the bidding of government on a much wider range of powers.
-As examples, they ordered Inuit to relocate to other places, including the high arctic, and they threatened families to send their children to school.
-In many cases, individual officers may not have been aware that Inuit were unhappy, angry or confused.
-An important concept in the relationship between Inuit and RCMP is ilira, an Inuit term that means a sense of fear and uncertainty tinged with awe.
-In customary contexts, ilira was a positive method of social control, but in relationships between RCMP and Inuit the feeling of ilira stopped Inuit from speaking out against injustices.5 The police were the most intimidating out of all qallunaat they came into contact with.
-If Inuit failed to listen to
+Inuit fully recognized the power that police and other Qallunaat authorities had in the north, which went well beyond making sure that specific laws were followed.
+RCMP were also responsible for doing the bidding of the government on a much wider range of powers.
+As examples, they ordered Inuit to relocate to other places, including the High Arctic, and they threatened families to send their children to school.
+In many cases, individual officers may not have been aware that Inuit were unhappy, angry, or confused.
+That is because of ilira, the Inukitut term to describe a sense of fear, intimidation, and embarrassment.
+In customary contexts, ilira was a positive method of social control, but in relationships between RCMP and Inuit the feeling of ilira stopped Inuit from speaking out against injustices.
+The police were the most intimidating of all Qallunaat with which they came into contact.
+If Inuit failed to listen to RCMP, or didn't adequately understand the police, they could be taken away and imprisoned.

-RCMP, or didn't adequately understand the police, they could be taken away and imprisoned.
-Hugh Brody recounts that Simon Anaviapik of Pond Inlet told him, "Those Whites were fantastically powerful.
-They were frightening-yes, we were very afraid of them.
-We did whatever they told us to-even things that were against our own customs."
 In explaining why his family relocated from Inukjuak, Quebec to Resolute, John Amagoalik explained:

 I think it's also important for people to understand that when the RCMP made a request to you in those days, it was seen as something like an order.
 You are ordered to do this.
 The RCMP officers had a lot of power.
 They could put you in jail.
 That's the way they were viewed in those days.
-A request from the police was taken very, very seriously.7
+A request from the police was taken very, very seriously.

-Taissumani Nunamiutautilluta, 1920-1945
+Taissumani Nunamiutautilluta, 1920 to 1945